How to Run an Effective A/B Test on Your Ecommerce Website

 Duplicate transactions typically happen when users restore the order confirmation page from a closed browser session on their desktop or mobile device.
 This occurrence can greatly skew data in general, especially for A/B tests.
 It's best to eliminate duplicate transactions before running an experiment.

-More information on how to identify and prevent duplicate transactions can be found here.
+More information on how to identify and prevent duplicate transactions in Google Analytics can be found here.

 Remove non-human website traffic

 Excluding bots and spiders from your ecommerce website is a great way to see how much actual human visitors you're getting.
 Bot traffic is any non-human traffic coming to your website.
 Similarly, Spiders are search engine bots that crawl webpages.
 Once removed you may see a significant decrease in traffic, however, this will make your data much more accurate.

 Google analytics makes filtering out known bots simple.
 In your Admin go to View Settings and select the check box to begin filtering out bot traffic.

 Filter out internal traffic

 It's important to exclude internal traffic so that you're only measuring the reaction of shoppers on your website.
 Internal traffic can include call centers, sales reps, or development teams.
 Due to the pandemic's increase in remote work, you may want to also consider filtering out staff's IP addresses.